National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 | negative and positive patients.                              | - Patients initially COVID-19 negative may not always remain negative.                                                  |
 +--------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+

-: Data Quality Issues. *For non-COVID-based datasets, beware of how controls are brought into the Enclave. {#tbl-practices-dq tbl-colwidths="[25, 75]"}
+: Data Quality Issues.<br>*For non-COVID-based datasets, beware of how controls are brought into the Enclave. {#tbl-practices-dq tbl-colwidths="[25, 75]"}

 ### Articulate missing-data plan